communications-mining

 As the clusters in Discover retrain after a significant amount of training has been completed in the platform (180 annotations) or a significant amount of data has been added to the dataset (1000 messages or 1%, whichever is greater, and at least 1 annotation), they should regularly update throughout the training process.

 Discover tries to find clusters that are not well covered by label predictions.
 If there are clusters in Discover that should have certain labels predicted but don't, you know you need to do some more training for those labels.
-See here for how to label clusters in Discover.
+See here for how to annotate clusters in Discover.

 If your model is well trained, Discover will struggle to find clusters with low confidence or no predictions.
 If you see that each of the clusters in Discover has reasonably high-confidence and correct predictions, this is a good indicator that your model covers the dataset well.